MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-reference.md

 ## Interface IKustoQueuedIngestClient

-IKustoQueuedIngestClient interface adds tracking methods to follow the ingestion operation result, and exposes RetryPolicy for the ingest client.
+IKustoQueuedIngestClient interface adds tracking methods that follow the ingestion operation result and exposes RetryPolicy for the ingest client.

 * PeekTopIngestionFailures
 * GetAndDiscardTopIngestionFailures